Attentive Representation Learning with Adversarial Training for Short Text Clustering: The Computational Model

 \subsection{Objective Function}

-Given the obtained document-level representation $\itbold{d}_i$ and its reconstructed representation $\widetilde{\itbold{d}}_i$ from cluster embedding, we define their relevance score to be the cosine similarity between the two representations:
+Given the obtained short text representation $\itbold{d}_i$ and its reconstructed representation $\widetilde{\itbold{d}}_i$ from cluster representations, we define their relevance score to be the cosine similarity between the two representations:

 We deem that when the relevance score gets larger, the result of the reconstruction is better.
-To achieve this, we propose a novel hybrid objective function, consisting of two parts: a pairwise ranking part and a relevance maximization part.
+To achieve this, we propose a hybrid objective function, consisting of two parts: a pairwise ranking part and a relevance maximization part.

 As for the first part, our model seeks to minimize a margin based pairwise ranking loss~\cite{Socher14-TACL}.
-Specifically, for the $i$-th document, we sample several other documents from the corpus and regard them as a pseudo negative document set $\negativeset_i$.
-And for the document $D_j \in \negativeset_t$, we can calculate $\varphi(\itbold{d}_i, \itbold{d}_j)$ based on Equation~\eqref{eq:relevance}, where the embedding $\itbold{d}_j$ is obtained with the same procedure as shown in Equation~\eqref{eq:dt}.
-Then we formulate the pairwise ranking loss for the $t$-th document as follows:
+Specifically, for the $i$-th short text, we sample several other texts from the corpus and regard them as a pseudo negative text set $\negativeset_i$.
+And for text $D_j \in \negativeset_i$, we obtain the text similarity of the two short texts, i.e., $\varphi(\itbold{d}_i, \itbold{d}_j)$, based on the cosine similarity of their text representations calculated by Equation~\eqref{eq:relevance}, where embedding $\itbold{d}_j$ is obtained with the same procedure as shown in Equation~\eqref{eq:dt}.
+Afterwards, we formulate the pairwise ranking loss for the $i$-th short text as follows:

-where $|\negativeset_i|$ denotes the number of pseudo negative documents, and $\gamma$ is the margin between positive and negative ones, empirically set to 1.
-We can see minimizing the above loss would make the reconstructed $\widetilde{\itbold{d}}_i$ having a larger relevance score with the original representation $\itbold{d}_i$ than negative samples at the given margin.
+where $|\negativeset_i|$ denotes the number of pseudo negative text (empirically setting to 16), and $\gamma$ is the margin between positive and negative ones (empirically setting to 1).
+We can see minimizing the above loss would make the reconstructed $\widetilde{\itbold{d}}_i$ to have a larger relevance score with the original representation $\itbold{d}_i$ than with negative samples at the given margin.

 As a supplement, we adopt the relevance maximization of $\varphi(\itbold{d}_i, \widetilde{\itbold{d}}_i)$.
 To keep consistent with the optimization direction of $\mathcal{L}_1$, we define the following loss function: